+There are few exposures of sedimentary rocks of this age in New Mexico, and fewer fossils, but the epoch marked an important milestone in the geologic history of the Jemez.
 Around 30 million years ago there was a major shift in the tectonics of the area, as the compression produced by the subducting Farallon Plate along the west coast was replaced by tension and uplift as the western United States moved onto the northern East Pacific Rise, a mid-ocean ridge.
 Precisely what began to take place under western North American is still debated by geologists, but it seems likely that the remnants of the Farallon Plate began to sink deep into the mantle and hot mantle rock rose to the level of the asthenosphere to take its place.
 As a result, for the last 30 million years, the western United States has begun to be simultaneously uplifted and pulled apart, producing the Basin and Range Province so distinctive in topographic maps today.
 And the eastern boundary of that province runs right down the middle of New Mexico.

 The change from compression to tension in the western United

 States produced a series of north-trending ranges separated by

 valleys, the Basin and Range Province.
 The heart of this province